raghavmits/ecommerce/README.md

    cd ecommAPI
    ```

 ii.
-Revise the `.env` file in the project root with your MongoDB credentials:
+Revise the `.env` file in the project root with your MongoDB credentials if you want to use a different database instead of the default one:
    ```
    MONGO_URI=mongodb+srv://<username>:<password>@<cluster-url>/?retryWrites=true&w=majority
    DB_NAME=bookstore